xuantengh/grepip/README.md

 ## grepip

-`grepip` is a utility help to search the occurrances of regex strings in the source codes given a PyPI package.
+`grepip` is a utility help to search the occurrances of strings in the source codes given a PyPI package.
-It is designed to serve for the purpose of find the impact scope the when deprecating and removing a public C API from CPython, initially.
+Initially, it was designed to serve for the purpose of find the impact scope the when deprecating and removing a public C API from CPython.

-You need a GitHub personal access token (without any permissions) to search code online.
+You need a [GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) (without any permissions) to fetch the artifact URLs for a repository.

 ## Run